Actindo-AG/Documentation/RetailSuiteAccounting/Integration/07_ManageBWAReports.md

 [comment]: <> (BWA reports or Accounting Reports?
 See Accounting Reports view -> ZUORDNUNG BWA tab)

 The business evaluation (BWA) is a reporting system based on company financial data and provides information about the company's current cost and revenue situation and, consequently, its  profitability.
-BWA reports are similar to monthly P&L and serve as a basis for managerial future decisions, and they are widely used by capital investors and credit institutions for company assessment.
+BWA reports serve as a basis for managerial future decisions, and they are widely used by capital investors and credit institutions for company assessment.
 BWA provides important information for the controlling of the company.

 You can create new BWA reports, copy and edit one of the predefined system reports or delete any report.
 All available reports can be fully customized.